vis.pawsey.org.au

 • /scratch - for temporary storage of large research data and simulation output

-• This avoids the need to copy simulation data across Magnus/Galaxy/Topaz
+• This avoids the need to copy simulation data across systems or outside of Pawsey

 Why use Remote Visualisation